Close-to-optimal continuity bound for the von Neumann entropy and other quasi-classical applications of the Alicki-Fannes-Winter technique: Introduction

 Two basic examples of "quasi-classical" sets of quantum states used in this article are the following: \begin{itemize} \item the set of all quantum states diagonizable in some orthonormal basis; \item the set of classical states of a multi-mode quantum oscillator. \end{itemize}

 We describe several applications of the proposed method.
-In particular, it allows to obtain universal one-side and two-side continuity bounds for the von Neumann entropy under the energy-type constraint which improve the continuity bounds proposed by Winter in \cite{W-CB}.
-In the case of one-mode quantum oscillator the obtained two-side continuity bound for the von Neumann entropy is close to the specialized optimal continuity bound presented by Becker, Datta and Jabbour in \cite{BDJ}.
+In particular, it allows us to obtain universal continuity bound and semi-continuity bound for the von Neumann entropy under the energy-type constraint which improve the continuity bounds proposed by Winter in \cite{W-CB}.
+In the case of one-mode quantum oscillator the obtained continuity bound for the von Neumann entropy is close to the specialized optimal continuity bound presented by Becker, Datta and Jabbour in \cite{BDJ}.

-We also obtain one-side and two-side continuity bounds for the quantum conditional entropy of quantum-classical states under different constraints, which allow us to derive (via the standard Nielsen-Winter technique) one-side and two-side continuity bounds for the Entanglement of Formation in bipartite quantum systems.
-In particular, we obtain the continuity bound for the Entanglement of Formation under the energy-type constraint which is essentially sharper than the previously proposed continuity bounds.
+We also obtain continuity bounds and semi-continuity bounds for the quantum conditional entropy of quantum-classical states under different constraints, which allow us to derive (via the standard Nielsen-Winter technique) continuity bounds and semi-continuity bounds for the entanglement of formation in bipartite quantum systems.
+In particular, we obtain a continuity bound for the entanglement of formation under the energy-type constraint which is essentially sharper than the previously proposed continuity bounds.

 The proposed method allows us to significantly refine continuity bounds for characteristics of composite infinite-dimensional quantum systems obtained in \cite{CBM,QC} by restricting attention to commuting states of these systems.
-It also allows to refine continuity bounds for characteristics of a multi-mode quantum oscillator by restricting attention to its classical states.
+It also allows us to refine continuity bounds for characteristics of a multi-mode quantum oscillator by restricting attention to its classical states.

-Another applications considered in the article are one-side and two-side continuity bounds for entropic characteristics of discrete random variables under constrains of different forms.
+Other applications considered in the article are continuity bounds and semi-continuity bounds for entropic characteristics of discrete random variables under constrains of different forms.

-It is essential that the proposed method applied to nonnegative functions gives one-side continuity bounds for quasi-classical states with rank/energy constraint imposed only on one state.
+It is essential that the proposed method applied to nonnegative functions gives semi-continuity bounds for quasi-classical states with rank/energy constraint imposed only on one state.